RoboCupAtHome/GermanOpen2018/locations.markdown

 # Default locations

-* kitchen stuff on kitchen cabinet
+* cleaning stuff on kitchen cabinet
 * snacks on couch table
 * drinks on kitchen table
 * food in cabinet